KIRTIBAJAJ2002/portfolio/README.md

   ![Insurance Premium Prediction](https://github.com/KIRTIBAJAJ2002/portfolio/blob/main/Insurance%20Premium.jpeg?raw=true)

+**Freelancer @ Upwork & Fiverr(Remote) (_03/2023-Present_)**
+- Collaborated with clients for **data analysis**, leveraging **Python, pandas, Matplotlib, and Power BI** to deliver actionable insights.
+- Executed projects involving **data cleaning, preprocessing, and statistical techniques**

+**Junior Financial Analyst @ P Maloo & Associates(CA Firm) (_07/2022-08/2023_)**
+- Conducted comprehensive **financial analysis**, extracting critical insights from balance sheets, income statements, and cash flow statements.
+- Spearheaded stock audits, ensuring data accuracy and integrity, and promptly **addressing discrepancies** &
+- Executed vouching of invoices and meticulous **financial audits**

 ## Projects
+### Web Portfolio Web Developer:(Ongoing)  [Project Link](https://github.com/Keshav15/portfolio_app)

+The script sends resume details to the LLM model which converts the resume info into Json format, saves formatted data to a new file, and in the backend, a JSON file will be deployed and secretly creates the repo and then generates a deployed Portfolio link for the user.
+Tech Used:Streamlit/AWS Lambda,LangChain,Fast API,API,Tensorflow

 ### Text Summarization  [Project Link](https://github.com/KIRTIBAJAJ2002/Project1-Scraper-beanstalk-deployment)

 I developed a robust system capable of automatically generating **concise summaries from large volumes of text**.
 This project involved data preprocessing, feature engineering, and the implementation of advanced NLP algorithms, including sequence-to-sequence models and transformer architectures.
 I conducted rigorous evaluations using established **metrics such as ROUGE and BLEU**to assess the quality of the generated summaries.